wintercms/docs/cms-mediamanager.md

     "arn:aws:s3:::BUCKETNAME/media/*"

-You should also create an API user that OctoberCMS will use for managing the bucket files.
+You should also create an API user that Winter CMS will use for managing the bucket files.
 In AWS console go to IAM section.
 Go to Users tab and create a new user.
 The user name doesn't matter.
 Make sure that "Generate an access key for each user" checkbox is checked when you create a new user.
 After AWS creates a user, it allows you to see the security credentials - the user **Access Key ID** and **Secret Access Key**.
 Copy the keys and put them into a temporary text file.

 Return to the user list and click the user you just created.
 In the **Permissions** section click **Attach Policy** button.
 Select **AmazonS3FullAccess** policy in the list and click **Attach Policy** button.

-Now you have all the information to update OctoberCMS configuration.
+Now you have all the information to update Winter CMS configuration.
 Open **config/filesystem.php** script and find the **disks** section.
 It already contains s3 configuration, you need to replace the API credentials and bucket information parameters:

 Parameter | Value
 ------------- | -------------